 What do the Freed Voices group do?

-Very few members of the public have a full understanding of what immigration detention is and the detrimental impact it has on individuals, families and communities across the UK.
+Despite the growing anti-detention movement, there are still members of the public who do not have a full understanding of what immigration detention is and/or the devastating impact it has on individuals, families and communities across the UK.
 Public outreach is an integral part of Freed Voices’ work and members regularly speak to school children, university students, and members of faith, community and activist groups.

 The media plays a central role in informing public debate and Freed Voices works with journalists and media outlets to both highlight the continuing practice of indefinite detention in the UK and to challenge popular misconceptions about those innocently incarcerated under immigration powers.

 Campaigning at the local and national level, the Freed Voices group also lends its voice to Detention Action campaigns.
 Currently, they are campaigning for an end to indefinite detention in the UK and the introduction of alternatives.

 You can find examples of Freed Voices most recent work, here.